samuano76/WorkAroundAWSCFID/README.md

 oc scale deploy -n openshift-ingress-operator ingress-operator --replicas 0
 ```

-### Router customization in order to secure requests coming from an Azure Front Door
+### Router customization in order to secure requests coming from an Aws Cloud Front

-**ACTION GOAL:** apply the HAProxy template customizations in order to secure Fron Door requests as per Microsoft instructions.
+**ACTION GOAL:** apply the HAProxy template customizations in order to secure Fron Door requests as per Aws instructions.

 1. Get the deployments names: